A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-Lastly, the regret-minimization-based series focuses on the overall performance over time rather than on a single episode.
-For example, it is well-suited for games like Texas Hold'em, which require strategies involving deception, concealment, and bluffing.
-The main goal of the training process in this series is to update the regrets associated with different strategies.
-In our framework, we use $h(i)$ to store this information.
-Since the policies are determined by $h(i)$, only the most recent policy is relevant.
+Lastly, the regret-minimization-based series follows an online learning paradigm that focuses on optimizing overall performance across time rather than on individual episodes.
+Representative methods such as CFR and its variants are specifically designed for extensive-form imperfect information games, making them particularly effective in such settings.
+The core mechanism of regret-minimization-based training is to iteratively update the regrets associated with different strategies.
+However, tracking and accumulating regret for every information set incurs substantial memory overhead, especially in large game trees.
+Furthermore, available theoretical guarantees of convergence to a Nash equilibrium have so far been established only for two-player zero-sum games; achieving comparable assurances in multiplayer or general-sum settings remains an open research problem.
+Our framework uses $h(k)$ to store this information.
+Since the policies are determined by $h(k)$, only the most recent policy is relevant.
 Therefore, the interaction matrix is a unit lower shift matrix (Corollary~\ref{cor:sigma_regret}).
-We also do not need actually to initialize the whole policy population and only need to use $\pi_{i-1}(\cdot|h(i-1))$ to initialize $\pi_i^h$ in the training process.
+We also do not need to actually initialize the whole policy population and only need to use $\pi_{[k-1]}(\cdot|h(k-1))$ to initialize $\pi_{[k]}^h$ in the training process.